“Mommy, why can’t you and Daddy live in the same house again?”

 This is where his father and I really need to be a team in helping him cope and even thrive despite how different his life is compared to his classmates.

 Thankfully his father and I have reached a higher new level of co-parenting lately.
-We both want him to have a great life, to grow up to be a healthy well-mannered boy and we both realize we need to be a team despite of our circumstances.
+We both want him to have a great life, to grow up to be a healthy well-mannered boy and we both realize we need to be a team despite our circumstances.

-We continue discuss openly different ways to discipline him and bring him up.
+We continue to discuss openly different ways to discipline him and bring him up.
 This is something I have been struggling with.
 Most people don’t have little idea how hard it is to be the one who has to solely discipline him.

 My boy is struggling and needs his father’s guidance too.